Welcome to the Arkansas Heavy Equipment Operator Training Academy (AHEOTA)

 Are you ready for an exciting new career as a heavy equipment operator?
 If you love working outdoors, enjoy being in control of large, powerful machines to carve out roads and construction sites, or if you prefer to work in the forest using the latest high-tech logging equipment to harvest trees, then the Arkansas Heavy Equipment Operator Training Academy is for you.

 Our program is administered and provided through UAM-COT-McGehee, but the program is located in Warren, Arkansas on the SEACBEC campus.
-We are pleased to announce the revamping of our webpage.
-We hope it is informative and helpful.
+We hope our page is informative and helpful.
 To assist us please report any errors or broken links by e-mailing to David Carter.
 Feel free to browse and if you have any questions please contact us.
 If you would like a tour of the school or to learn more about the program you can e-mail me (David Carter) directly at the above address and I will be glad to set it up for you.
 We hope to hear from you!

 We are pleased to be able to offer two courses of study -- Construction and Timber.
 Information listed below.

-AHEOTA is very proud of our construction program, which has been in existence for approximately 6 years.
+AHEOTA is very proud of our construction program, which has been in existence since 2005.
 Students are taught from the latest NCCER textbooks and are required to score 70% on each test in order to pass.
 The classroom instruction and field work both stress safety and correct operating procedures, and covers a wide variety of topics, including:

 - Backhoe loader